sayeghr/python-cloudconvert/README.md

      |      Note: if the process is alredy running, it's first cancelled
      |
      |  download(self)
-     |      Returns a file-like object with the output file, fro download.
+     |      Returns a file-like object with the output file, for download.
      |
      |  init(self, fromfile, tofile)
      |      Prepares the conversion
+     |
+     |  save(self)
+     |      Saves the output with the designated filename and extension
      |
      |  start(self)
      |      Uploads the file hence starting the conversion process